Configuration file

 A-Parser has a number of hidden settings that are overridden via a special configuration file config/config.txt.
-Initially, this file is not included in the A-Parser distribution, and if it becomes necessary to override any of the hidden settings, it must be created first.
+Initially, this file is not present in the A-Parser distribution, and if it becomes necessary to override any of the hidden settings, it must be created beforehand.

 caution